nishlumi/transform_ctrl_gizmo/README.md

 * gizmo_template1 - A general gizmo shape.
 * gizmo_template2 - A new shape we are currently testing.
 * gizmo_buttonform_template1 - A completely new shape with a completely new way to operate.
+* gizmo_buttonform_template2 - A completely new shape with a completely new way to operate.

 **Controller**